 Related: Down rounds can dilute founder shares.
 Learn all about shares and share structures if you are thinking about starting a new company in our guide.

 What is Series E Funding?

-Related: Crowdfunding is another innovative fundraising method to help entrepreneurs fund their business ideas effectively.
-Learn more about different crowdfunding platforms can help you grow your business by reading our blog.
+Related: Crowdfunding is another innovative fundraising method to help entrepreneurs fund their ideas for startups effectively.
+Learn more about different crowdfunding platforms that can help you grow your business by reading our blog.